vonhathanh/ForexBot/README.md

 - Our objective is increase the avg win value per trade and win ratio as well as reduce the avg lose per trade
 => First conclusion: more data is not really good for model if we don't understand and arrange the data correctly, on the other hand, more training is really important in RL

+- Agent sometimes buy or sell eur in agressive manner, it performs the same order in many continous steps.
+Which is why it loses or wins an immense amount of money, but it's not really what we want.
+- We would like the agent to control the risk-to-reward ratio that maximum drawdown is as low as possible
+- However, it means that we won't win big amount because we don't allow the agent to invest too much in one currency
+- This is some kind of trade-off and we rather play safe than put our capital at risk.
+=> We need a reward function that punish agent for holding too much eur.
+i.e. function that take into account the risk of producing high return
+=> Our model learn to hold a numerous amount of eur in order to achieve great return.
+However, this strategy is a double-edge sword, we could go bankrupt because of this
+So, great rewards doesn't have to come from great returns, we could reward the agent when it wins small consecutive steps and not losing continously